Editor’s note: This article was updated on April 27, 2020.

 “The usual reaction is, ‘Well, I’ll just go faster,’” says Harry Kraemer, clinical professor of strategy at the Kellogg School and former CEO of multibillion-dollar healthcare company Baxter International.
 But that’s mistaking activity for productivity.
 And productivity demands self-reflection.

 Kraemer would know.
 For thirty-seven years—ever since he was unexpectedly duped into attending a spiritual retreat with his future father-in-law—he has made a nightly ritual of self-reflection.
 “Every day,” he emphasizes.
 Stepping back from the fray is how Kraemer, once the manager of 52,000 employees, avoided “running around like a chicken with his head cut off.”

-Instead of constant acceleration, Kraemer says, leadership demands periods of restraint and consideration.
+Instead of constant acceleration, Kraemer says, leadership demands periods of restraint and consideration, even—perhaps especially—during a crisis.
 Leaders must regularly turn off the noise and ask themselves what they stand for and what kind of an example they want to set.

 “Self-reflection is not spending hours contemplating your navel,” Kraemer says.
 “No!
 It’s: What are my values, and what am I going to do about it?
 This is not some intellectual exercise.
 It’s all about self-improvement, being self-aware, knowing myself, and getting better.”

 Kraemer offers three ways that periodic self-reflection can strengthen leadership, as well as some of his favorite prompts.

 - What did I say I was going to do today in all dimensions of my life?